Dubai rains: How volunteers worked non-stop to arrange food, flights for stranded at airport

-When thousands of passengers found themselves stranded at the Dubai airport amid disruption of flights triggered by record-breaking rainfall on April 16, they found comfort from among a bunch of volunteers.
+When thousands of passengers were stranded at the Dubai airport amid disruption of flights triggered by record-breaking rainfall on April 16, they found comfort among a bunch of volunteers.

 For the past five days, as many as 25 individuals from the Iman Cultural Center, in collaboration with the Indian Consulate Dubai and Air India, are providing the much-needed assistance to those stuck at Terminal 2 of Dubai International Airport.